Frequently Asked Questions

 Will the Ombudsman deal with my complaint personally?

-The two Ombudsmen receive over 20,000 complaints and enquiries a year between them and it wouldn’t be possible for them to be involved personally in every case.
-They have a staff of trained investigators who carry out the detailed work for them.
-In most cases decisions on complaints are made by investigators on the Ombudsmen’s behalf.
+We receive over 20,000 complaints and enquiries a year and it wouldn’t be possible for the Ombudsman to be involved personally in every case.
+She has a staff of trained investigators who carry out the detailed work.
+In most cases decisions on complaints are made by investigators on the Ombudsman’s behalf.

 Back to top

 Providing information to support a complaint

 I have a large bundle of papers – should I send them all in to your office?